aedoran/api2pubsub/ReadMe.md

 * If not it starts getting those call, and pushes to everyone who also needs that data.

 In the end you have one api call serving as many clients as you can have sockets, rather than having many clients making duplicate api calls.

+## Setup

+api.js has all the api methods, to call main.js is the server, it has the map of needs to api methods

+##usage
+npm install
+node main.js